datahub-project/datahub/docs/rfc/active/000-serial-updates.md

 > Once everyone has agreed upon the set of requirements for your design, we can use this list to review the detailed
 > design.

+* A client needs to be able to identify the unique state or version of a given aspect when querying for it.
+* The client needs to be able to pass the same state back to a GMS "update" endpoint if it wants to ensure the aspect has not changed between fetching it and mutating it.

 ### Extensibility

 > Please also call out extensibility requirements.
 Is this proposal meant to be extended in the future?
 Are you adding
 > a new API or set of models that others can build on in later?
 Please list these concerns here as well.

+The proposal could be extended to include a list of aspect versions which must hold true in order for a single aspect update to occur.
+There is also the possibility of including the state version in a batch update, though this may be complicated if handling multiple updates to the same aspect in a single batch.

 ## Non-Requirements